Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Visiting a flat share

-If you visit a *[[WG]]*, the process is different.
-It's not a visit, but an interview.
-You meet your future roommates, and they decide if they like you.[^41] These interviews can be very informal: you might meet to have a drink or even play board games together.
-This takes a lot of your time.
+*[[WG]]* visits are more like an interview.
+You meet your future roommates, and they decide if they like you.[^41] Some interviews are very informal: you might meet to have a drink or even play board games together.

 The interview for a *[[Zweck-WG]]* is usually shorter.
 Your roommate wants to save money.
 They don't care so much about being your friend.

+## Step 5: Apply for the apartment

+{# TODO #}

-## Step 5: Sign the lease and move in
+## Step 6: Sign the lease and move in

 You will sign a lease, pay the deposit, get the keys and move in.
 You must register your address, put your name on the mailbox, and change your address.